EADS, BAE shares sag as doubts emerge about merger

 "We don't like the deal.
 EADS's strong EPS (earnings per share) momentum will be completely diluted in the new company," a Paris-based trader said.

-"The positive sentiment on EADS was fully based on the strong improvement of Airbus's profitability over the next five years due to improvements in the A380 and A350 (longhaul aircraft)programmes, pricing power on the A320 Neo (shorthaul aircraft), and reduction in R&D costs.
+"The positive sentiment on EADS was fully based on the strong improvement of Airbus's profitability over the next five years due to improvements in the A380 and A350 (longhaul aircraft) programs, pricing power on the A320 Neo (short haul aircraft), and reduction in R&D costs.
 This great story will be completely diluted.
 On top of that, synergies in the new company will be very limited and execution risks will be massive," he said.

 Shares in BAE were down 6.4 percent at 340 pence on Thursday, surrendering more than half of the gains made since the merger talks were revealed on Wednesday afternoon.